Examples

 As part of its creation, the Roll object will display a series of dialogs prompting you to provide information on how the object should be constructed.
 First, you will be asked whether to create the new object using the specification from an existing equation or by specifying an equation manually:

-Since we will use one of the previously estimated equations in our workfile as the basis of our rolling regression, click on OK to accept the default.
+Since we will use one of the previously estimated equations in our workfile as the basis of our rolling regression, click on to accept the default.

 Next, you will be asked to select your base equation and to specify the basic type of rolling regressions you wish to perform: